akshayarad/CoveApp/README.md

 ## ✨ The Features

-- AI Chat Support: talk to Cove, a compassionate AI therapist/friend/venting buddy powered by Groq's LLM, trained in cognitive behavioral therapy principles
+- Chat Support/Venting: talk to Cove, a compassionate AI therapist/friend/venting buddy powered by Groq's LLM, trained in cognitive behavioral therapy principles
 - Mood Logging: track your daily mood with scores and descriptions
 - Mood Insights: look at your emotional patterns with a line chart and receive personalized messsages
-- User Authentication: secure account creation and login with AppWrite
+- User Auth: secure account creation and login with AppWrite
 - Dark/Light Mode: themed interface that adapts to your device preferences